 Convert HBa1c percentages to mmol/mol in 45 seconds!

 The most commonly measured type of hemoglobin in the blood that has glucose attached to it is called HbA1c.
-In general, the lower (and closer to the levels seen in people without diabetes) your HbA1c, the better controlled the blood sugars have been over the preceding 2 to 3 months.
+In general, the lower (and closer to the levels seen in people without diabetes) your HbA1c, the better controlled the blood sugars have been over the preceding three months.
 Having lower HbA1c levels over years is associated with a lower risk of future health problems related to diabetes.

 You should talk to your team about the target HbA1c you want to achieve given your lifestyle, activity level and age.

 The chart below shows the relationship between the blood glucose level that you measure yourself and your HbA1c measurements from the hospital.